skip to content

 00:06:46 - Scott Steinlage

-I was just gonna say that I love what you're talking about and how, you know, the business coach gave you that advice and it was like, hey, you need to do this.
+I was just gonna say that I love what you're talking about and how the business coach gave you that advice and it was like, hey, you need to do this.
 Start writing every day.
-It's so true, though, because consistency, and it's not just the consistency of it, but it's.
-It's the fact that it's the practice.
-It's.
-It's the practice, yes, but it's also the.
-The polarity, right?
-And so, like, when you have polarity, then you're going to attract more, right?
-When you're not and you're sitting in the middle here and you're not creating content and all this stuff, then you're not going to attract those people, right?
-And yes, you're always going to have people that drop off.
-Just like you said you had four or five drop off, but you gained like 14 or 15.
-And it's because you're attracting.
+It's so true, though, because consistency, and it's not just the consistency of it, but it's the practice.
+It's the practice, yes, but it's also the polarity, right?
+So when you have polarity, then you're going to attract more, right?
+When you're not, and you're sitting in the middle here and you're not creating content and all this stuff, then you're not going to attract those people, right?
+And yes, you're always going to have people that drop off, just like you said you had four or five drop off, but you gained like 14 or 15, and it's because you're attracting.

 00:07:23 - Anthony Campolo